Audio Description

 • Narration service (no additional charge to patron) that attempts to describe the images a person who is blind or visually impaired formerly could only experience through a sighted companion’s description (American Council of the Blind)

-Different types of Audio Description
+Different Types of Audio Description

-Audio Description Policy for course content
+Audio Description Policy for Course Content

 Students who have registered with DRES and have an audio description (AD) accommodation will need to provide Accessible Media Services (AMS) the following information: